In This Article

-What is Drive Bay in Computer?
+What is Drive Bay?

 Typically, a drive bay signifies that particular area which comes with a standard size and allows installing a piece of hardware to the computer.